Spawn (character): Resurrection

 In Resurrection, Spawn is revived and is later told by God in dog form that Wanda has died and is now trapped in Hell, where Al must rescue her.
 He fights Satan and saves his wife.
 God and Satan are no longer twins because McFarlane lost the right to use the Man of Miracles character due to a copyright dispute with Marvel.
 Man of Miracles is retconned out of existence, and God and Satan are based on the Abrahamic story of Creation.
 After saving Wanda from Satan, she goes to Heaven and Spawn continues to protect the people in Wanda's memory from the forces of both Heaven and Hell, as well as any supernatural threats.

-Powers and Abilities
+Powers and abilities

 Spawn has superhuman strength, speed, stamina, and durability.
-He can heal and feed off the sins of people, stop time, and teleport.
-He also has a limit when using necroplasm and exceeding it would cause him to return to hell.
+He can form metal spikes on his being for defense, conjure up objects, shapeshift, communicate with animal life and transmutate matter.
+Spawn can also use demonic magic to heal and feed off the sins of people, stop time, and teleport.
+He also has a limit when using necroplasm and exceeding it would cause him to return to Hell.

-In life, Spawn, as Al, was a trained martial artist and weapon master.
+In life, Spawn, as Al, was a trained martial artist and weapon master with an expertise in military operations and tactics.